 - Peaceful Marches and Public Assemblies

-- Routes should be discussed with ODUS so as not to disrupt University operations while ensuring public safety as well as continuity of pedestrian and campus vehicle traffic.
+- Routes should be discussed with ODUS so as not to disrupt University operations while ensuring public safety as well as continuity of pedestrian and vehicle traffic on campus.

-- Routes should be discussed with ODUS so as not to disrupt University operations while ensuring public safety as well as continuity of pedestrian and campus vehicle traffic.
+- Routes should be discussed with ODUS so as not to disrupt University operations while ensuring public safety as well as continuity of pedestrian and vehicle traffic on campus.

 -